lawrennd/snippets/_information-game/includes/baez-information-loss-axioms.md

 * No other measure satisfies all three
 }

 \notes{This provides a foundational justification for using entropy as our measure of information.
-It's not just a convenient choice, it's the unique measure that satisfies natural requirements for measuring information loss.}
+It is not just a convenient choice — it is the unique measure satisfying these natural requirements for measuring information loss.
+This is a theorem [@Baez-characterisation11].
+The quantum analogue — replacing finite probability spaces and Shannon entropy with finite-dimensional noncommutative probability spaces and von Neumann entropy — is established by @Parzygnat-functorial22.}

 \endif